nikitavoloboev/data/docs/tools/twitter.md

 Use [Simplified Twitter](https://github.com/brunolemos/simplified-twitter) extension when I browse Twitter on [Safari](../web/browsers/safari.md) in [separate window](https://twitter.com/nikitavoloboev/status/1601959862648582145) (with `jk` [keyboard binds](https://help.twitter.com/en/using-twitter/how-to-tweet) to move between tweets, `l` to like, `b` to bookmark, `r` to reply).
 And official app on iOS.

-I like Twitter as it's currently still the best place to stream your thoughts to public and have others interact with it in real time.
+I love Twitter as it's currently still the best place to stream your thoughts to public and have others interact with it in real time.
 Nothing yet comes close to the network and UX of Twitter for doing this.

 I have trust Twitter will improve despite questionable past decisions.
 They will [make mistakes, roll things back, learn and adapt](https://twitter.com/esthercrawford/status/1590386711179464705).
-My main concern with Twitter is the lack of transparency around decision making involving suspensions and that the code is not open source.
+My main concern with Twitter is the lack of transparency around decision making involving suspensions, the amount of bots spamming notifications and DMs and that the code is not open source.
 The things I would give so that I can long press heart icon on iOS to bookmark..

-I'd love for something like [Nostr protocol](https://github.com/nostr-protocol/nostr) to power Twitter with all the UX niceness that Twitter has.
+I'd love for something like [Nostr protocol](../social-networks/nostr.md) to power Twitter with all the UX niceness that Twitter has.

 I love the idea of freedom of speech, but not freedom of reach whereby anyone can have a voice but the platform won't boost hurtful or perhaps verifiably incorrect rhetoric.
 Twitter's [Community Notes](https://twitter.com/CommunityNotes) is great in that regard.
 Will see how Twitter fares at making this work.

 [Mastodon](../social-networks/mastodon.md) is interesting alternative but needs smoother onboarding, client UX and ability to have 'public likes' for it to ever make me want to use it more.
 I get a lot of my content from seeing likes of people I admire.
+Not to mention that with Mastodon, you still have to follow the rules of the server you joined, otherwise you get suspended with all content deleted same as Twitter.

 I am trying to build my own [app with a network of people that's based on sharing your learnings and ideas](../ideas/learn-anything.md).
 You would be able to share notes, ideas in similar way I do here in this wiki but more streamlined.
 With everything being [open source](https://github.com/learn-anything/learn-anything).